 Numbered seating: Yes

 At the end of the winding arena section is turn 15, which is parallel to the three straighter sections.
-From this large grandstand, you’ll see the cars cruise through from turns 12 to turns 16.
-Given the low-speed nature of this section, you’ll get a great, up-close view of the cars.
+From this impressively large grandstand, you’ll see the cars cruise through from turns 12 to turns 16.
+Given the low-speed nature of this section, you’ll get a superb, up-close view of the cars.

 Turn 18 Bleachers